 Using the MiFi in-line remote works as it should without any noteworthy hang ups.
 The remote can control your iOS devices with all functionality afforded.
 You can use the control to answer and hang up calls, switch through tracks or pause them.
 The buttons are easy to reach and sufficiently responsive.

 The CL unit is a formidable offering in the on-ear arena.
 The sound and comfort are both equally laudable.
 It doesn’t hurt that H/K has thrown in a second larger interchangeable metal headband plus a handsome and surprisingly large faux leather carrying case.
 You get some original style, comfort in a smooth easily listening package.
 Just be prepared for triple digits when you either click “Checkout” or make your way to checkout counter.

-The Beautiful Sound CL on-ear headphones by Harman/Kardon are a nice industrial designed set of cans.
+Bottom Line: The Beautiful Sound CL on-ear headphones by Harman/Kardon are a nice industrial designed set of cans.
 The comfort is outstanding.
 The sounds is fantastic.
 You can get similar performance for less money.
 But it’s doubtful they will turn heads like the CL on-ear headphones.